Time spent on the water will develop skills, knowledge and confidence when operating a vessel and help prevent accidents on the waterways.

 Many recreational skippers have a passion for boats and want to learn more.
 They join a quick 'practical' course such as advanced boat handling, navigation at night, deckhand, coxswain, sea survival or marine radio to fast track their seamanship skills.

 Since 2002, SEA SCHOOL has successfully trained over 13,000 students.
 Our professional marine educators, along with a straight forward presentation, will help you to achieve a successful result in the Maritime test.

-Upon completion of the training, present the Sea School Central Coast Course Completion Report, your identification and payment fee to a NSW RMS office and obtain your boat licence.
+Upon completion of the training, present the Sea School Central Coast Course Completion Report, your identification and payment fee to a NSW Sevices office and obtain your boat licence.
 It’s that simple.